 4. Back Up Your Files With a Cloud Storage Service

-If you choose to back up your files in the cloud, the obvious choice for an iPhone user is iCloud, which comes with 5GB of free storage space.
+To save space, you may also decide to store your files in a cloud account rather than on your iPhone.
+If you choose this option, the obvious choice for an iPhone user is iCloud, which comes with 5GB of free storage space.
 Here are some other popular cloud storage services you can get for free:

-- OneDrive — First tier comes with 5GB of free storage
+- OneDrive: Basic plan comes with 5GB of free storage

 5. Back Up Your iPhone Files to Your Computer